The purpose of self-storage is to keep your belongings safe and secure in a private and enclosed space. Plain and simple right?

 Let’s recap - climate controlled storage provides an added layer of protection for your belongings, at an added cost, but isn’t always necessary.
 It’s important to evaluate whether your items require extra temperature or humidity regulation for safe storage.

-If you’re looking for safe, secure, affordable self-storage, consider Storage Solutions in Milton!
-Although we don’t offer climate controlled storage units, we are self-storage experts and have great tips and tricks to share with you to help reduce humidity levels in our sealed containers, thus creating an affordable place for you to store your belongings.
+If you’re looking for safe, secure, affordable self-storage, consider Storage Solutions!
+Our Woodstock facility offers a wide varietyy of sizes of temperature controlled storage units.
+While our Milton location solely offers 24/7 accessible drive up containers, we are self-storage experts and have great tips and tricks to share with you to help reduce humidity levels in our sealed containers, thus creating an affordable place for you to store your belongings.

 We hope to hear from you, and happy storing!